Ralph Robb

-Ralph Robb (22 April 1800 – 5 July 1850) was a Scottish clergyman.
+Ralph Robb (22 April 1800 – 5 July 1850) was a Scottish clergyman, the first Free Church of Scotland minister in the New World.

 He was born in Manor Peebles, a farm within Logie Parish, Perthshire, the ninth of ten children of former maltman and farmer William Rob (1749–1818), son of farmer John Rob (1698–1764) and his second wife Agnes Wright (1709–1778), and Lilias Jaffray (1756–1820), daughter of Robert Jaffray and Lilias Hill of St. Ninian's parish.

 William and Lilias had been married in the Stirling Secession or Burgher Church and St. Ninian's on 15 February 1784.
 Ralph's grandfather John, a man of 'great piety and unblemished integrity', had left the Church of Scotland after a forced settlement at Logie, joining the Secession in Stirling under the pastoral ministrations of Revd.
-Ebenezer Erskine (1680-1754).
+Ebenezer Erskine (1680–1754).

 Ralph was named after Revd.
-Ralph Erskine (1685-1752) the brother of Ebenezer.
+Ralph Erskine (1685–1752) the brother of Ebenezer.
 From the age of 14 Robb was educated at Glasgow University, and thereafter pursued theological studies under Mr Taylor of Perth, Professor of Theology to the Original Burgher Synod.
 In 1823 he was licensed to preach the Gospel in the Presbytery of Perth, and in the following four years preached in various parts of Scotland and Ireland.

-He was ordained as pastor to the Original Secession Church in Strathkiness (St Andrews) on 24 July 1827 becoming the most popular minister in the County.
-On 8 September 1830 he married Margaret Carmichael (1808-1868), eldest daughter of Charles Carmichael of Dundee, and they had seven children, six of whom later settled in Canada.
+He was ordained as pastor to the Original Secession Church in Strathkiness (St Andrews) on 24 July 1827 becoming the most popular minister in the county.
+On 8 September 1830 he married Margaret Carmichael (1808–1868), eldest daughter of Charles Carmichael of Dundee, and they had seven children, six of whom later settled in Canada.